pmartins22/Project-Java_BlackJack/README.md

 <h2>***BlackJack:***</h2>

-In this version of the game you must take cards from the deck and have the total the closest as possible of 21. you must have more than 21 in total, you will lose otherwise.
+In this version of the game, you must draw cards from the deck to get as close as possible to a total of 21.
+You must not exceed 21, or you will lose.

-When you're done take cards, its time for the machine to take cards.
-The machine also cant have more than 21 cards or it loses.
-When its total is bigger than 17, its forced to stop taking cards.
+Once you are done drawing cards, it is the machine's turn.
+The machine also cannot exceed 21, or it will lose.
+When its total reaches 17 or higher, it is forced to stop drawing cards.

-When both the player and the machine are done taking cards, the game calculates the winner.
-The one that have total closer from 21 wins.
-If both have the same total thats a draw.
+When both the player and the machine have finished their turns, the game determines the winner.
+The player with the total closest to 21 wins.
+If both have the same total, the result is a draw.

 ***